Bylaws

 Section 1.
 No Director shall receive any salary from CLAG for services as a Director.

 Section 2.
-The Board may delegate to the Chairperson or to a separate executive officer, when appointed, the power to employ subordinate employees and fix their compensation within budgetary limits.
-All such appointments and conditions of employment shall be subject to approval of the Board.
+The Board may delegate to the Chairperson or to a separate executive officer, when appointed, the power to provide stipends for expert assistance and fix the corresponding compensation within budgetary limits.
+All such appointments and related conditions shall be subject to approval of the Board.

 Article V. Checks, Deposits, and Gifts

 Section 1.
-All checks or demands for money and notes of CLAG shall be signed by such officer or officers as the Board shall designate.
+All checks or demands for money and notes of CLAG shall be authorized by such officer or officers as the Board shall designate.

 Section 2.
 The Board may accept and administer on behalf of CLAG any grants, contributions, gifts, bequests, or devices for the general purposes or for any special purposes of CLAG.

-Section 3.
-CLAG Chair, Vice-Chair, Executive Director, and Treasurer shall have signature authority over CLAG financial assets, and they shall relinquish such authority upon the end of their term.
+Section 4.
+CLAG Chairperson, Vice-Chairperson, Executive Director, and Treasurer shall have signature authority over CLAG financial assets, and they shall relinquish such authority upon the end of their term.

 Section 1.
-CLAG shall keep correct and complete books of record and account and shall also keep Minutes of the proceedings of its Board of Directors and the committees of the Board.
-It shall keep at the registered or principal office a record giving the names and addresses of its members.
-All books and records of CLAG may be inspected by any member or agent or attorney, for any purpose at any reasonable time, when requested in writing by its chief executive officer to the Chairperson of CLAG.
+CLAG shall keep correct and complete records and accounts, minutes of the proceedings of its Board of Directors, and regular reports detailing the activities and actions of the committees of the Board.
+CLAG shall keep a record giving the names and addresses of its members.
+All records of CLAG may be inspected by any member or agent or attorney, for any purpose at any reasonable time, when requested in writing to the Chairperson of CLAG.

 Section 1.
 Any research, service, or other facility of CLAG shall be made available to qualified scholars, investigators, and students, regardless of institutional affiliation, subject to such terms and conditions as the Board may determine.